statevector/ZPrimeGenerator/readme.md

 This program is a physics event generator.
 It computes the e+ e- --> mu+ mu- scattering cross section at the Leading-Order (LO) using Monte Carlo integration.
-Each MC sampling of the cross section can be used to define the kinematics of final-state muons and thereby "generate events", which can be used for subsequent statistical analysis (e.g. histogramming).
+Events are generated according to the specific MC sampling of the cross section, which defines the kinematics of the final-state muons.
+This allows a large sample of events to be generated, which can then be used for subsequent statistical analysis (e.g. histogramming, etc.).

 It is well established that the scattering process above can proceed through the exchange of the photon or Z boson of the Standard Model.
 But are these the only options nature has chosen?
 Many theories Beyond the Standard Model (BSM) predict at least one additional heavy, neutral gauge boson, known as the Z' boson, in complete analogy with the Standard Model Z boson.